2005 Detroit mayoral election: Campaign

 In the general election, Hendrix attacked Kilpatrick over his alleged mismanagement of the city and his own personal scandals, and polling consistently showed him ahead.
 However, toward the end of October, polls showed the race tightening.
-Following the death of civil rights activist Rosa Parks on October 24, 2005, Kilpatrick gave a eulogy at her funeral, which attracted significant media attention and "gave him free exposure" in the final days of the race.
+Following the death of civil rights activist Rosa Parks on October 24, 2005, Kilpatrick gave a eulogy at her funeral, which attracted significant media attention and plentiful free media exposure in the final days of the race.